Placyd Jankowski: Biography

 Jankowski was born in Voyskaya to Gabriel Jankowski, a Uniate canon and archpriest, and Anna Łytkowska; he was part of the Polish Jankowski szlachta family.
 Until the age of 14, he was educated at a gymnasium in Svislach and a Basilian school in Brest, graduating from the latter in 1824.
 He was admitted to the seminary at Vilnius University on 28 April 1826, graduating in 1830 with a magister's degree in theology.

 After his graduation, he was appointed professor at a Uniate seminary in Zhyrovichy, where he taught scripture, the Latin language and dogmatic theology.
 His work as a professor was interrupted in 1831 by a cholera epidemic and the November Uprising; he worked as a home tutor in modern-day Belarus until he returned to his academic work in 1832.
 He sat and passed a doctoral exam at the Roman Catholic Theological Academy in Vilnius in 1831, though his doctoral title was never recognized by Russian authorities.

 In 1833, Jankowski was ordained a Uniate priest and married Helena Tupalska.
 On 16 July 1837, he was made a protopriest.
 In October 1837, he stated his intention to convert to the Orthodox Church, for which he was considered a traitor in certain circles.
 After his conversion, he was made an archpriest and was given a golden pectoral cross on 14 May 1838.
-The following year, in 1839, Jankowski signed the act that liquidated the Uniate Church; he was stated in a letter written by Józef Orda to have later regretted his involvement in the Church's dissolution.
-He was appointed vice-president of the Lithuanian consistory on 15 July 1840.
+The following year, in 1839, Jankowski signed the act that liquidated the Uniate Church; Józef Orda recounted in a 1926 letter written to Xawery Pusłowski that Jankowski eventually regretted his involvement in the Church's dissolution.
+Afterwards, Jankowski was appointed vice-president of the Lithuanian consistory on 15 July 1840.
 Later, on 10 February 1842, he was awarded the Order of Saint Anna, second and third degrees.

 Jankowski was appointed rector of the Orthodox Church of St. Nicholas in Vilnius after he moved to the city in 1845.
 In 1858, Jankowski retired and moved to Zhyrovichy.
 After the death of his son and wife in 1867, Jankowski began living a secluded life; he barely interacted with society except for Easter and Christmas — when local authorities and citizens made a "pilgrimage" to offer him wishes — and rarely attended church.
 He died on 11 March 1872 in Zhyrovichy.